 Give your followers a mid-week boost of confidence by customizing the Pink Quote Women's Equality Instagram Post(opens in a new tab or window) or the Grey Beach Quotes Summer Instagram Post(opens in a new tab or window) template.

 Image Credit: Glossier, Create and Barrel and French Connection via Medium(opens in a new tab or window) First developed by George Loewenstein(opens in a new tab or window) the early 90s, he believed that curiosity was birthed when people feel like there is a gap between the information they know and what they want to know.

 Marketers often use The Information-Gap Theory in content and social media marketing.
 You can see the theory used in the way publishers write headlines as questions.
 Chances are you’ve seen headlines that start with phrases like: “How To...” or “The Secret Trick To…” or even, “The One Hack..”.
 These headlines are used to pique our curiosity and want to fill the knowledge gap by clicking into the story.

 Writing tip: It’s worth noting that this trend taken too far can become known as click-bait, and many publishers are trying to steer away from misleading headlines that don’t match the intent of the article.

 With social media, brands often attempt to steer followers towards their homepage in order to increase traffic.
-Whether it’s attracting followers to the latest sale or news story, you’ll often find brands use a vague selling point on Instagram Stories with a “Swipe Up” to find out more information about a sale, or an exclusive offer.
+Whether it’s attracting followers to the latest sale or news story, you’ll often find brands use a vague selling point on Instagram Stories(opens in a new tab or window) with a “Swipe Up” to find out more information about a sale, or an exclusive offer.

 Entice your followers with these minimal and bold Instagram Story templates.